 - Give every customer the royal treatment.
 There’s no substitution for excellent customer service.
 If a promotion should get out of hand and you find yourself inundated with new customers all coming in for a discounted service, do your best to manage the situation and don’t overbook.
 Customers who feel they’re being slighted because they have a coupon are quick to complain on Yelp.
 Remember, the whole point of offering the discount is to bring in new clients.
 Give each one the same outstanding service you give to those who are paying full price.
 If even a small percentage become regular clients, it will have been worth it!

 Signpost offers marketing solutions to help you grow your business.

 Do you have additional marketing methods that have proven successful for your business?
-Please feel free to contribute in the comments section below.
+Let us know in the comments section below!